Phone: 817-697-4038 Fax: 877-409-3962

 How Do Specialists Classify Scaphoid Fractures?

-Classification of scaphoid fractures will take the stability and location of the fracture into account.
+Classification of these fractures will take the stability and location of the fracture into account.
 For example, classifications based on location include distal one third, proximal one third, waist, tuberosity, and osteochondral fracture.
-Classification with regards to stability depends on whether a displacement has occurred.
+Additionally, classification with regards to stability depends on whether a displacement has occurred.
 Experts classify displaced fractures as unstable if the fracture fragments move or if a displacement more than 1 mm happens and classify non-displaced fracture as stable.
 A lunocapitate angle more than 15° or a scapholunate angle more than 60° makes a fracture unstable (Krasin, 2001)

 Diagnosing Scaphoid Fractures